ellakoa/postcard-poem/content/posts/cauldrons-of-the-bay.md

   These 'Cauldrons' are often found in Kingsdown bay, when they have finished bubbling they can leave behind

   imprints of what they have been creating.
 If you disturb them by standing in them your feet will sink into the sand.
-It is a bit of a shock when your foot suddenly disappears as you are walking along, a good tug usually releases it (albeit wet and slimy) and the cauldrons carry on with their conjuring.
+It is a bit of a shock when your foot suddenly disappears as you are walking along, a good tug usually releases the foot (albeit wet and slimy) and the cauldrons carry on with their conjuring.
 Whilst most of the time they are pretty harmless on Halloween they get a little bit mischievous.
 collection: Beyond The Pebbles
 aspect: portrait
 image: /img/halloween2022boo-tiny.jpg